Inflation Reduction Act FAQs

 Q: Can I claim a tax credit for eligible home improvements under the IRA?

 A: The Act reinstituted and increased the Energy Efficient Home Improvement Credit, which allows households to credit up to 30% of the cost of energy efficiency home upgrades against their taxes.
-Depending on the equipment or improvement made, this credit can total up to $1,200 per year for weatherization and up to $2,000 for electric heat pumps and heat pump water heaters.
+Depending on the equipment or improvement made, this credit can total up to $3,200 per year for residential efficiency and electrification upgrades.
+Households are eligible for up to $1,200 per year for weatherization, including insulation and efficient windows and doors, as well as electrical panel upgrades installed in connection with a heat pump.
+Households can also claim an additional $2,000 for electric heat pumps and heat pump water heaters.
 The full credit is available for home improvements made starting in 2023.
+Please review our guide to IRA tax incentives, which the Energize CT Sponsors co-created with Rewiring America, to learn more about this tax credit.

 Q: Does the IRA offer tax credits for installing solar power or battery storage systems?

-A: The Act extended the Residential Clean Energy Credit, which allows households to credit up to 30% of the cost of installing solar panels and batteries against their taxes.
-This credit is available for solar installed this year, and for residential batteries installed starting in 2023.
+A: The Act extended the Residential Clean Energy Credit, which allows households to credit up to 30% of the cost of installing solar panels, geothermal heat pumps, and batteries against their taxes.
+This credit is available for solar and geothermal heat pumps installed starting in 2022, and for residential batteries installed starting in 2023.
+Connecticut customers installing ground source heat pumps as their primary source of heating may receive up to $15,000 from the Energize CT program.
+You can find further details and information on how to enroll here.
+Connecticut customers with residential batteries are eligible to participate Energy Storage Solutions and receive a $7,500 upfront plus performance incentives.
+You can find further details and information here.

 Q: How can developers benefit from the IRA's tax credit opportunities?